Pewbeam Documentation

 Direct reference detection

-When the speaker says something like "Turn to John chapter 3 verse 16", Pewbeam picks up the reference immediately using pattern matching.
-Works for standard references, spoken references, abbreviated books, and context-aware references.
-Detection is near-instant (under 5ms).
+When the speaker says something like "Turn to John chapter 3 verse 16" or "Let's read Romans 8:28", Pewbeam picks up the reference immediately using pattern matching.
+This works for:

 Semantic search (AI detection)